QualiSystems/devguide_source/_shells/9.0.0/customizing-shells.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For details about the tags, see [Modeling Shells with TOSCA]({{site.baseurl}}/shells/{{pageVersion}}/modeling-the-shell.html).

 4) To add an attribute to the root model, replace `<property_name>` with the name of the new attribute.
-To add an attribute to a sub-model, replace `<propery_name>` with the sub-model, followed by a period and the name of the new attribute.
+To add an attribute to a sub-model, replace `<propery_name>` with the sub-model  (remove any spaces in the name), followed by a period and the name of the new attribute.
 For example, "Chassis.My new attribute:" adds a "My new attribute" attribute to the chassis of a networking shell.
 For the sub-models of a specific shell, see the [documentation page](https://github.com/QualiSystems/cloudshell-standards/tree/master/Documentation) of your shell's standard. _**Do not remove the colon (:) from the end of the line.**_

 5) Edit the attribute’s settings.